Local anesthetic injection

 Nitrous oxide alters pain perception.
 It can be used intermittently or continuously during labor.
 If you need to have a tear repaired after delivery, you might use nitrous oxide as a supplement to a local anesthetic.
 Self-administration might give you a sense of control over your pain management.
 If you become too drowsy, you'll be unable to continue holding the mask to your face and stop inhaling the anesthetic — a built-in safety mechanism.
 Nitrous oxide has little or no effect on the baby.

 Nitrous oxide doesn't eliminate pain.
-You might experience dizziness, nausea and restlessness.
+You might experience dizziness and nausea.

 See more In-depth

-- Q&A: Pain management during childbirth.
+- Q & A: Pain management during childbirth.
 American Society of Anesthesiologists. http://www.lifelinetomodernmedicine.com/Anesthesia-Topics/QA-Pain-Management-During-Childbirth.aspx.
-Accessed March 31, 2011.
+Accessed March 17, 2014.

-- Segal S. Choice of neuraxial analgesia and local anesthetics.
-In: Bucklin BA, et al. Obstetric Anesthesia.
+- Bucklin BA, et al. A Practical Approach to Obstetric Anesthesia.
 Philadelphia, Pa.: Lippincott Williams & Wilkins.
 2009:143.

 - Halpern SH, et al. Effect of labor analgesia on labor outcome.
 Current Opinion in Anaesthesiology.
 2010;23:317.